B. S. Abdur Rahman: Business career

 At the age of fifteen, Abdur Rahman first went to Colombo with just ₹149.
 He worked as an errand boy for diamond merchants.
 He was at the time staying at rent-free accommodation with traders from Kilakarai but he had to fetch tea for them from a nearby hotel, clean the rooms and perform other menial tasks.

 A lesser person perhaps would have thrown in the towel.
 But Sena Aana was made of sterner stuff.
 Before long, he used his persuasive skills to obtain gemstones on credit from another merchant and began trading in them.
 In time he became a successful gem trader.
 The base that Abdur Rahman built in Ceylon was to help him in all his future activities.

-He began visiting Belgium, then as now, a centre of the gem trade, the USA, South America and set up business in Penang, Malaysia, Madras (now Chennai), Kolkata (then Calcutta), and then in Hong Kong.
+He began visiting Belgium, then as now, a centre of the gem trade, the USA, and South America and set up business in Penang, Malaysia, Madras (now Chennai), Kolkata (then Calcutta), and then in Hong Kong.
 It was in Hong Kong that his business flourished.
 Incidentally, Abdur Rahman was the first person from Kilakarai to go to Hong Kong.

-In Hong Kong he launched the Precious Trading Company in 1954.
+In Hong Kong, he launched the Precious Trading Company in 1954.
 Later, his very special brainchild, the Amana Group of Hong Kong, was established.
 It was under its banner that the multi-national company ETA-Ascon came into existence.
-BSA Rahman is credited as production facilitator in MGR Pictures' Ulagam Sutrum Valiban for film shoot in Hong Kong.
+BSA Rahman is credited as a production facilitator in MGR Pictures' Ulagam Sutrum Valiban for a film shoot in Hong Kong.

 ETA Group was started in Dubai in 1973 as a partnership with a friend, Abdullah Al-Ghurair, Chairman of the Al Ghurair Group of companies.
-The global asset bubble triggered by Nixon Shock catapulted him into a rupee billionaire in the 1970s; and diversification made him a dollar billionaire by the 1990s.
+The global asset bubble triggered by Nixon Shock catapulted him into a rupee billionaire in the 1970s, and diversification made him a dollar billionaire by the 1990s.
 Originally a civil construction contractor, ETA-Ascon expanded into trading, elevator and electrical installations, real estate, mechanical engineering, building maintenance, car dealerships, and, most recently, shipping and aviation.
 It employs over 54,000 people across 16 industry verticals.
 ETA-Ascon is today the flagship of BSA Rahman's vast industrial empire.

 Contribution in education

-Abdur Rahman felt that education is the key that opens the solutions to the socio-economic problems of the society.
+Abdur Rahman felt that education is the key that opens the solutions to the socio-economic problems of society.
 Hence he founded the following institutions through which all his educational and literacy activities are carried out.